crazy-max/buildkit-nofrontend/README.md

 #### Building a Dockerfile using external frontend:

-External versions of the Dockerfile frontend are pushed to https://hub.docker.com/r/docker/dockerfile-upstream and https://hub.docker.com/r/docker/dockerfile and can be used with the gateway frontend.
-The source for the external frontend is currently located in `./frontend/dockerfile/cmd/dockerfile-frontend` but will move out of this repository in the future ([#163](https://github.com/moby/buildkit/issues/163)).
-For automatic build from master branch of this repository `docker/dockerfile-upstream:master` or `docker/dockerfile-upstream:master-labs` image can be used.
+External versions of the Dockerfile frontend are pushed to https://hub.docker.com/r/docker/dockerfile and can be used with the gateway frontend.
+The source for the external frontend is currently located in [`docker/dockerfile`](https://github.com/docker/dockerfile) repository.

 ```bash
 buildctl build \